lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 ## Credits

-Thanks to [Emily Bache] (https://github.com/emilybache) for the Python version of the exercises and for including this kata in [The Coding Dojo Handbook] (https://leanpub.com/codingdojohandbook) by Emily Bache with foreword by Robert C. Martin.
+Thanks to [Emily Bache] (https://github.com/emilybache) for the Python version of the exercises, for the Scala and C++ versions of some of the exercises, and for including this kata in [The Coding Dojo Handbook] (https://leanpub.com/codingdojohandbook) by Emily Bache with foreword by Robert C. Martin.
 Thanks to [Peter Rhys Thomas] (https://github.com/peterrhysthomas) for theporting to Java.
 Thanks to [Sam Serpoosh] (https://github.com/Sam-Serpoosh) for the porting to Ruby.
 Thanks to [Arthur Almeida] (https://github.com/arthuralmeidap) for the porting to PHP.